-Carla is often cited in the media as an expert on entertaining and throwing great parties.
-She has been quoted in notable publications, including Town & Country, Veranda, Elle Decor, Women’s Wear Daily, Southern Living, Real Simple, The Washington Post, The New York Times, The Huffington Post, and The Wall Street Journal.
-In addition, she will be featured in the upcoming book, Entertaining at Home: Personal Reflections from Seasoned Hosts (Rizzoli) by Ronda Carman.
+Dubbed “Austin’s Queen of Entertaining,” Carla served for several years as the host of a television segment about the Austin arts scene and has been quoted as an entertaining expert in media outlets, including Town & Country, Women’s Wear Daily, Southern Living, Real Simple, Veranda, Elle Decor, The Washington Post, The New York Times, The Huffington Post, Bloomberg Business Week, and The Wall Street Journal.
+In addition, Carla is one of the hosts who will be featured in Entertaining at Home: Personal Reflections from Seasoned Hosts (Rizzoli), a book by Ronda Carman due out in 2019.